microsoft/nn-Meter/docs/builder/overview.md

 # nn-Meter Builder

-nn-Meter builder is an open source tool for users to generate latency predictor on their own devices.
+nn-Meter builder is an open source tool for users to build latency predictor on their own devices.
 There are three main parts in nn-Meter builder:

 - **backend**: the module of connecting backends;

-- **backend_meta**: the meta tools related to backend, such as fusion rule tester;
+- **backend_meta**: the meta tools related to backend, such as fusion rule tester to detect fusion rules for users' backend;

-- **kernel_predictor_builder**: the tool to build kernel latency predictor.
+- **kernel_predictor_builder**: the tool to build different kernel latency predictors.

 ## <span id="create-workspace"> Create Workspace </span>